Skip to main content

 Step 2: Enter Taxpayer Details

-Follow the prompts, enter your details, and proceed.
-Enter your employer identification number or social security number, the four-digit PIN you received in the mail, and the banking information you used during enrollment.
+Enter your EIN or SSN, the four-digit PIN from the IRS, and the bank information you used during enrollment.

 Step 3: Verify the Details

-Select the tax form, payment type, tax period, and amount (and subcategory information, if applicable).
-Tax1099 allows you to schedule your payments 365 days (1 year) prior so you can stay stress-free and avoid any penalties or interest.
+Select the tax form, payment type, tax period, and amount.
+Tax1099 allows scheduling payments up to 365 days in advance, helping you avoid late fees or penalties.

-Keep in mind that you should schedule your tax payment at least one business day prior to your tax due date, before 8:00 pm ET.
+Schedule your payment at least one business day before your due date, prior to 8:00 PM ET.

 EFTPS Payment Process

-If you owe any federal taxes, don’t worry.
-Tax1099’s tax profs can help you with this and other important IRS tax tips.
-You can even chat with our AI-powered tax assistance that’s available for you 24/7.
+If you owe federal taxes, don’t worry.
+Tax1099’s tax professionals can assist you with IRS tips and payments.
+You can also chat with our AI-powered tax assistant available 24/7.
+When you eFile with us, we make IRS payments easy.